Royal Russell School: History

 In 1924 the school moved to its present site two miles (3 km) south-east of Croydon within the ancient (and ecclesiastical) parish of Addington, taking over a 110 acre lightly wooded estate.
 The school is affiliated to the Church of England, but pupils of all faiths are admitted.

 The school has had royal patronage from its early days and Queen Elizabeth II visited the school on four occasions.
 Her first visit was in 1950 as Princess Elizabeth; in 1963 she opened Cambridge House and the Practical Block: she joined the celebrations of 125 years in 1979 and the sesquicentenary in 2003.

 The school is now independent of the Warehousemen, Clerks and Drapers livery companies and operates as a charity under the direction of its own board of governors.
 There is an IAPS Junior School and HMC Senior School on the one hundred acre estate.

 In 2003 the school held celebrations to mark its sesquicentennial year, being commemorated by Queen Elizabeth II visiting the school to open the library and Sixth Form Centre.
 In 2010 Prince Edward, Earl of Wessex (now the Duke of Edinburgh) visited the school, officially opening the Performing Arts Centre.

 Academic

 The most recent ISI report, carried out in 2016, assessed the school in ten specific areas on a three-point scale: unsatisfactory, satisfactory and good.
 In certain circumstances if the lead inspector decides that the standard exceeds those set nationally then an 'excellent' grading can be given.
 The inspection lasted from March 15 to March 18 (three days), and in all 10 categories tested Royal Russell School achieved an 'excellent' grading.

 Royal Russell's boarding provision was inspected as part of a three-year cycle by Ofsted in which inspectors spent three days reviewing the boarding provision.
 The school received a 'good' classification in each of the six categories inspected.

-Visits and open areas

-In 2003 Tim Henman opened the school's new sports hall, including two gymnasiums.
-The author Michael Morpurgo opened the Junior School library.
-In 2014 the athlete David Weir opened the all-weather sports pitches.
-Other notable visitors include the newsreader Sir Trevor McDonald, the poet Brian Moses and the writer Jeremy Strong.